CollectionBuilder/collectionbuilder.github.io/_docs/07_finish/about.md

 - [On GitHub](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax)
 - [Cheat Sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)" %}

-[Markdown](https://daringfireball.net/projects/markdown/syntax){:target="_blank" rel="noopener"} is a quick and easy standard to write documents that can be converted into HTML for the web.
+[Markdown](https://daringfireball.net/projects/markdown/syntax) is a quick and easy standard to write documents that can be converted into HTML for the web.
 Because of it's simplicity, Markdown is used by many websites for creating content or allowing users to format comments.
 In fact all of the CollectionBuilder docs are written in Markdown.